A PAPHOS LANDMARK

 BRITISH INTERESTS

-In the late 19th century, The Suez Canal became essential to the British Empire.
-Ships travelling to and from its colonies in the east relied on this waterway to ship various goods throughout the empire and Britain needed to add security to the route.
-Britain’s presence in Cyprus helped to ensure this security and the island acted as a handy stop off point en-route for many of these ships.
+In the late 19th century, the Suez Canal became essential to the British Empire.
+Ships travelling to and from the colonies in the east relied on this waterway to ship various goods throughout the empire.
+Proving crucial, Britain needed to add security to the route, and Britain’s presence in Cyprus helped to ensure this security.
+The island acted as a handy stop-off point en route for many of these ships.

 COASTAL PAPHOS